-Time t1(5,30,59); // calls the non-default constructor w/ 3 integer arguments Time t2(); // COMPILE ERROR - a buggy attempt to call the default constuctor Time t3; // the correct way to call the default constructor g++ -c main.cpp -Wall g++ -c time.cpp -Wall compile the source code to create two object code files called main.o and time.o separately.
-The -c means "compile only".
-Compiler errors will appear at this point.
-If there are errors in main.cpp (or time.cpp), then the files main.o (or time.o) will not be created.
-Use the ls command to check.
+''' Time t1(5,30,59); // calls the non-default constructor w/ 3 integer arguments Time t2(); // COMPILE ERROR - a buggy attempt to call the default constructor Time t3; // the correct way to call the default constructor '''

 - Now implement all of the class constructors and member functions in the file time.cpp.
 Don't forget to add the line to #include "time.h".
 Any file that uses or implements Time functionality must include the Time class header file. - Now, compile your program and remove errors.
 Here's where the difference between compiling and linking matters.